NandakumarGunalan/network-intrusion-detection-benchmarks/README.md

 - Modern network intrusion dataset with multiple attack categories
 - Used for both flow-level and sequence-level evaluation

 > Dataset files are not included in this repository.
+Dataset files are expected to be stored externally and referenced via absolute paths or environment variables.
+Large data files are intentionally excluded from version control.

 ## Project Scope
 This repository benchmarks: